Designing A Hybrid Gym Space With Sarah Mannerings

 Conclusion

 Sarah Mannerings is dedicated to unlocking the full potential of gym spaces.
 Her work is seen around the world, such as in popular fitness clubs like Rowbots .
-You can connect with Sarah Mannerings on LinkedIn and Facebook , or learn more about her work through her website.
+You can connect with Sarah Mannerings Facebook , or learn more about her work through her website.

 You can also visit our podcast page or FitNation’s Lunch & Learn webinar page for more insightful conversations surrounding the fitness industry.